 Data collection

-Seventy medical institutions, including 36 hospitals, 34 Centers for Disease Controls (CDCs), and China Information System for Disease Control and Preventions (CISDCPs), were surveyed from 2021 to 2022.
+Seventy medical institutions, including 36 hospitals, 34 Centers for Disease Control (CDCs), and the China Information System for Disease Control and Prevention (CISDCP), were surveyed from 2021 to 2022.
 The 36 hospitals included 4 provincial hospitals (the First and Second-People’s Hospital of Yunnan, and the First and Second Affiliated Hospitals of Kunming Medical University), 8 prefectural hospitals, and 24 county hospitals.
 The 34 CDCs included the Yunnan Institute of Parasitic Diseases, 9 prefectural CDCs, and 24 county CDCs.
 Information on echinococcosis cases from the ultrasound department, hepatobiliary surgery department, and case archives in the hospitals was retrospectively surveyed and recorded.
-The registration and management information of echinococcosis was consulted through the CDCs.
-The collected information of cases was organized and summarized before being entered into the database.
+The registration and management information on echinococcosis was consulted through the CDCs.
+The collected information on cases was organized and summarized before being entered into the database.
 Patient-privacy data were not included.

 Inclusion and exclusion criteria

 Diagnosed cases were defined as confirmed, clinical, and suspected according to the “Diagnostic Criteria for Echinococcosis” (WS257-2006).
-Suspected cases were defined as those who had visited an echinococcosis epidemic area and presented with clinical characteristics and space-occupying lesions; clinical cases were defined as those with characteristic imaging of echinococcosis (by ultrasonography, computed tomography scan, magnetic resonance imaging, chest-X ray, bronchoscopy, or radiology) and with blood samples positive for anti-echinococcus antibodies (diagnosed by enzyme-linked immunosorbent assay, indirect haemagglutination antibody test, or indirect fluorescent antibody test); and confirmed cases were defined as those with an echinococcosis cyst wall, protoscolices, or ascocyst found on pathological and aetiological examination[14].
+Suspected cases were defined as those who had visited an echinococcosis epidemic area and presented with clinical characteristics and space-occupying lesions; clinical cases were defined as those with characteristic imaging of echinococcosis (by ultrasonography, computed tomography scan, magnetic resonance imaging, chest-X ray, bronchoscopy, or radiology) and with blood samples positive for anti-echinococcus antibodies (diagnosed by enzyme-linked immunosorbent assay, indirect hemagglutination antibody test, or indirect fluorescent antibody test); and confirmed cases were defined as those with an echinococcosis cyst wall, protoscolices, or ascocyst found on pathological and etiological examination[14].
 The information collected from these cases was used to set up the database.
-The inclusion cases were confirmed and clinical cases from Yunnan.
-The exclusion of the cases were included suspected cases, in cases with duplicate diagnoses, the same case of echinococcosis was only counted once.
+The included cases were confirmed and clinical cases from Yunnan.
+The exclusion of cases included suspected cases, cases with duplicate diagnoses, and when the same case of echinococcosis was only counted once.
 Additionally, cases that were not from Yunnan were also excluded.

 Epidemiological investigation of individual cases and analysis

-Among the 397 cases, it can be tracked 187 cases that conducted the complete epidemiological investigation and understand the epidemiologically related information such as past medical history, living history, exposure history, etc., master the epidemic characteristics of CE in Yunnan Province, and identify the source of the infection, so as to providing a scientific basis for CE prevention and control decisions.
-Another, the 210 cases that could not be contacted or did not cooperate in the investigation were not included in the epidemiological investigation.
+Among the 397 cases, the complete epidemiological investigation was tracked in 187 cases and included epidemiologically related information such as past medical history, living history, exposure history, etc., to determine the epidemic characteristics of CE in Yunnan Province, and identify the source of the infection, in order to provide a scientific basis for CE prevention and control decisions.
+The 210 cases that could not be contacted or did not cooperate in the investigation were not included in the epidemiological investigation.

-The survey included questions pertaining to basic information, clinical symptoms, epidemiological history, and personal behaviour.
-Basic cases information included name, sex, age group, ethnic group, occupation, education level, case category, parasite site, and network reports.
+The survey included questions pertaining to basic information, clinical symptoms, epidemiological history, and personal behavior.
+Basic case information included name, sex, age group, ethnic group, occupation, education level, case category, parasite site, and network reports.
 The clinical symptoms included abdominal pain, cough, headache, and seizures.
-The questions relating to epidemiological history were as follows: “Have you traveled, worked, or stayed in echinococcosis endemic areas?
+The questions relating to epidemiological history were as follows: “Have you travelled, worked, or stayed in echinococcosis endemic areas?
 (YTWSEA)”; “When did you visit the epidemic areas?”; “When you stayed in the echinococcosis epidemic area, did you contact or touch dogs?” and “Have you eaten half cooked or raw food?”.
 The questions relating to personal behavior were as follows: “Do you, or have you ever had dogs in your family?
 (YHDIYF)”; “Did your family use cow dung to burn?
 (YUCDB)”; “Do you wash your hands before preparing meals or eating?
 (YWHPME)” and “Have you drunk wild water?
 (HYDWW)”.

-Therefore, we used negative binomial regression to analyze the factors influencing the prevalence of CE in an extension from the Qinghai-Tibet Plateau to Yunnan Province.
+Therefore, we used negative binomial regression to analyze the factors influencing the prevalence of CE from the Qinghai-Tibet Plateau to Yunnan Province.
 The number of CE cases was set as the dependent variable.